CSCfi/csc-user-guide/docs/apps/maestro.md

 The overall process is shown in the video below, and additional details and some diagnostics tips are explained in our [Maestro power usage tutorial](../support/tutorials/power-maestro.md)

+!!! note
     Note, that Maestro jobs
     are not run via batch scripts like most other applications at CSC, but via Schrödinger binaries using options.

 For example, a Desmond workflow could be run with:

 ```